-Like adults, lots of teens wish they could change something about themselves.
-Fortunately, in some cases — take hair, for example — that's pretty easy to do.
+Just like we do, many teens wish they could change something about themselves.
+In some cases — take hair, for example — that's pretty easy to do.
 Kids can grow it long, cut it short, and if they don't like it, a new look is just a quick snip or a few skipped haircuts away.

 About Bariatric Surgery

-Doctors soon realized why: Not only could a smaller stomach hold less food at one time, but a shorter intestine couldn't absorb as many calories and nutrients for the body to use.
+Doctors soon realized why: Not only could a smaller stomach hold less food, but a shorter intestine couldn't absorb as many calories and nutrients for the body to use.

 The field of weight loss surgery has come a long way since then, but is still based on those same two principles:

 - Restriction: restricting the amount of food a person can comfortably eat by reducing the size of the stomach

 - Diversion: diverting food around a portion of the small intestine (usually about 2 feet) so that less is absorbed by the body.
 Diversion also changes the levels of hormones and enzymes in the digestive tract that signal hunger and fullness, so a person feels fuller sooner.

 Today, there are three main surgical techniques for weight loss: gastric bypass, gastric sleeve, and gastric banding.